-WHATCOM COUNTY, Wash. — This past summer saw the Whatcom County Fire Marshal’s Office (WCFMO) and Whatcom County Fire Districts implement a Stage 2 burn ban in early July.
+WHATCOM COUNTY, Wash. — This past summer saw the Whatcom County Fire Marshal’s Office (WCFMO) and Whatcom County Fire Districts implement a Stage 2 burn ban in mid-August.
 Extended periods without rain plus unseasonably warm weather resulted in low fuel moisture levels necessitating the bans.
 Recreational campfires and beach fires are not permitted under Stage 2 burn bans in addition to other Stage 1 restrictions.

 As a result of WCFMO’s announcement, a Stage 1 burn ban will remain in place across all unincorporated areas of Whatcom County.
 Under a Stage 1 burn ban, yard debris, land clearing and commercial burning is not permitted while approved recreational campfires and beach fires are.

 Recreational fire requirements include the following.

 - Size is 3-feet by 3-feet or less